NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Introduction

 The quality of reconstructed 3D models can be measured by the quality of images rendered from different viewpoints and the measurement is adopted in many offline 3D reconstruction works.
 PSNR is one popular measurement and it is defined according to the difference between the images rendered from the reconstructed model and the ground truth model.

-The ground truth images, however, are not available for unvisited viewpoints to calculate PSNR during autonomous reconstruction.
+The ground truth images, however, are unavailable for unvisited viewpoints to calculate PSNR during autonomous reconstruction.
 Is it possible to learn a proxy for PSNR?
-In \cite{PRML}, it points out that if the target variable to regress is under a Gaussian noise model and the target distribution conditioned on the input is optimized by maximum likelihood, the optimum value of the noise variance is given by the residual variance of the target values and the regressed ones.
+In \cite{PRML,ye2018occlusion}, \rs{the authors point out} that if the target variable to regress is under a Gaussian noise model and the target distribution conditioned on the input is optimized by maximum likelihood, the optimum value of the noise variance is given by the residual variance of the target values and the regressed ones.
 Inspired by this, we assume the color to regress for a spatial point in a scene as a random variable modeled by a Gaussian distribution.
 The Gaussian distribution models the uncertainty of the reconstruction and the variance quantifies the uncertainty.
 When the regression network converges, the variance of the distribution is given by the squared error of the predicted color and the ground truth color; the integral of the uncertainty of points in the frustum of a viewpoint can be taken as a proxy of PSNR to measure the quality of candidate viewpoints.

 With the key questions solved, we are able to build an autonomous 3D reconstruction system (NeurAR) using an implicit neural network.
-In summary, the key contributions of the paper are: \begin{itemize} \item The first autonomous 3D reconstruction system using an implicit neural representation and able to plan the view path via a novel view quality criterion. \item A proxy of PSNR, the novel view quality criterion, learned from data instead of a hand-engineered heuristic. \item Significantly improvements on various metrics from alternatives using voxel based representations or using man designed paths for the reconstruction. \end{itemize}
+In summary, the contributions of the paper are: \begin{itemize}

+\item \rs{We propose the first autonomous 3D reconstruction system using an implicit neural representation. } \item \rs{ We propose a novel view quality criterion that learns online from continuously added input images per target scene instead of hand-engineering or learning from a large corpus of 3D scenes.} \item Our proposed method significantly improves on various metrics from alternatives using voxel-based representations or using man-designed paths for the reconstruction. \end{itemize}